 Uganda Culture and People

 Uganda has a multitude of cultural tourism sites and events reflecting the diversity of over 40 tribes.
 The country has many chiefdom’s and kingdoms with a rich history.
 They currently have no political powers but have cultural influence, with some being more active than others.
 The country’s most ancient inhabitants are confined in the hilly southwest region – they are the formerly hunter gather people known as the Batwa.

 The earlier inhabitants left behind a rich legacy of rock paintings, such as those at the Nyero Rock Shelter near Kumi.
 The current Kingdoms are the Bantu kingdoms of Buganda, Bunyoro, Busoga and Tooro.
 According to tradition, these centuries old kingdoms arose from the medieval kingdoms of Batembuzi and Bacwezi.

 Kampala is the capital city of Uganda located about 40 Kilometers from Entebbe International Airport where most tourists arrive.
 Kampala is a modern cosmopolitan city, which reflects the ongoing economic growth and political stability that has characterized Uganda for more than 3 decades.
 Kampala is famous for its active nightlife and vibrant people, diversity of cultures and culinary variety.

 Uganda has the reputation as ‘Africa’s friendliest Country’, with a tradition of hospitality and a remarkably low level of crime and hassle directed at tourists.
 You are however encouraged to be cautious just like in any other destination.
 Experience Ugandans warmness of heart, the amazing cuisine with a constant supply of organic fresh vegetable and fruits and learn about the rich cultural heritage.

-At Kagera Safaris we will arrange your African holiday safari to Uganda according to your interests; Gorilla trekking & Chimp trekking, wildlife tours, Birding safaris, Culture and community safaris, Photography, Water rafting, Mountain Hiking/mountaineering or Forest Hikes?
-Do you prefer a ’calm’ safari or an adventurous safari?
+At Kagera Safaris we arrange your African holiday safari to Uganda according to your interests; Gorilla trekking, Chimpanzee trekking, wildlife safaris, Birding safaris, Culture and community tours, Photography safaris, horseback safaris, Mountain Hiking, golf safaris etc. Do you prefer a ’calm’ safari or an adventurous safari?
 Whatever it is, you will find it here!